lishen/dream2016_dm/README.md

 New York, New York, USA

 ## About
-This repository was originally for my entry in the DREAM 2016 Digital Mammography challenge.
+This repository is originally from my entry in the DREAM 2016 Digital Mammography challenge.
 In the challenge, I have developed a classifier based on residual net + probabilistic heatmap + gradient boosting trees for breast cancer diagnosis.
+After the challenge ended, I have switched to other methods for the same task and much improved the result.
+The repository represents the method I used for the challenge but does not reflect further changes.

 For my entry in the challenge, see: https://www.synapse.org/LiShenDMChallenge.
 I ended up ranking 12 in sub-challenge 1 and 10 in sub-challenge 2 out of more than 100 teams.